hviidhenrik/my-sample-data-science-structure/README.md

 ### Formatting
 The files were formatted using isort and black.
 I recommend running isort to sort imports correctly and then format code nicely using black with a line length of 120.
-Black uses 88 per default, but this sometimes causes too many line breaks in my opinion.
-Just do what makes you happy!

     isort .
-    black . --line-length=120
+    black . -l 120

+A template `.pre-commit-config.yaml` file is available.
+First install pre-commit

+    pip install pre-commit

+Then run it by using

+    pre-commit run --all-files

 Project Organization
 ------------

-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    ├── config             <- configuration files for path definitions and model config file ├── data               <- for storing data files
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── experiments        <- Scripts for running experiments on the data ├── models             <- Trained and serialized models │
+    ├── experiments        <- Scripts for running experiments on the data ├── models             <- Trained, serialized models
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.